Bh-an/Database-migration-flyway/README.md

-### Database Migration
+# Database Migration

-# Pre-requisites:
+### Pre-requisites:

-- All the SQL scripts should reside in this "migration/" directory
+- All the SQL scripts to be migrated should reside in the "migration/" directory and follow the naming convention

 ## Steps: